korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 #### Publish callback

 The client application can also supply a function pointer to a publish callback.
-This callback function is optional; it notifies client applications when messages are sent from the client, the messages are acknowledged by Cloud IoT Core and the Device SDK deletes buffered data.
+This callback function is optional; it notifies client applications when messages are sent from the client, the messages are acknowledged by OmniCore and the Device SDK deletes buffered data.

 This callback function is for environments with severe memory restrictions.
 For example, the callback function helps gate pending publications and helps track the status of large messages in order to free up resources after the messages are published.

 ### Step 6: Disconnect and shut down

-To disconnect from Cloud IoT Core, invoke the **`iotc_shutdown_connection()`** function.
+To disconnect from OmniCore, invoke the **`iotc_shutdown_connection()`** function.
 This function enqueues an event that cleanly closes the socket connection.
 After the connection is terminated, the Device SDK invokes the [connect callback](#step-2-connect) function.

 Note: Do not delete the context until the the connect callback is invoked.